kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [https://24ways.org/2016/front-end-developers-are-information-architects-too/](https://24ways.org/2016/front-end-developers-are-information-architects-too/)

 The core of front end development explained in a great write up by Francis Storr.
-Let's face the reality - nowadays there is much louder buzz around CSS in JavaScript built with Webpack 2 instead of semantic markup or accessible modal.
+Let's face the reality - nowadays there is more buzz around CSS in JavaScript built with Webpack 2 instead of semantic markup or accessible modal.
 WRONG!
-Eye opening article that show us how we neglected this industry.
+Eye opening article that shows us how we neglected this industry.

 - - -